alimohammadiok/alimohammadiok.github.io/AdvanceSearch.md

-# In one of my projects I tracked the what users
+# How to search non-existent data
-search to undrestand what are the key words
+  In one of my projects I tracked the what users search to undrestand what are the key words
 After analysing user behaviour I noticed new users who just start using the app